testcontainers/testcontainers-dotnet/examples/WeatherForecast/README.md

 dotnet test WeatherForecast.sln --configuration=Release
 ```

-_*) One unit test depends on Seleium and requires Chrome in version 106._
+_*) One unit test depends on Selenium and requires Chrome in version 106._